 - Participants don't need to download or install any app

 - Less powerful in terms of features

 As we can see, web-based platforms are suitable for studies where internet connectivity is not an issue, and you don't want to burden the participant by asking them to download any software.
 Apps, on the other hand, have more features and can work even with no or unstable internet.

 Our web-based EMA platform has helped various researchers focus on their study's critical aspects without worrying about the software.
 We provide the simplest way to get your Experience Sampling study up and running.

-We're soon launching an Android app with more features and a better experience!
-Stay tuned!
+We've launched our new Android and iOS apps with more features and a better experience!